Gulf Coast High School

 Gulf Coast High School is a public high school located in North Naples, Florida about 15 miles from Naples, Florida.
-The school opened in August 1998 and is part of the District School Board of Collier County.
+The school opened in August 1998 and is part of the Collier County Public Schools.

 Athletics

 Gulf Coast High School is one of the seven members of the Collier County Athletic Conference and also belongs to the Florida High School Athletic Association (FHSAA).
 The school offers the following athletic programs.